Carpal Tunnel Syndrome Market is expected to Grow at CAGR of 3.65% through 2031

 advancements in diagnostic techniques, increased awareness, and a growing aging

 population.
-As the demand for non-invasive and minimally invasive treatments
+As demand for noninvasive and minimally invasive treatments increases, new therapies and technologies will emerge, improving patient

 outcomes.
 The expansion of ergonomic interventions and workplace health